-One of the best ways to market vacant units is to take prospects on a live tour of your properties.
+One of the best ways to market vacant units is to take prospects on a live virtual tour of your properties.
 However, many people are too busy or live too far away to make in-person appointments.
-To help out busy apartment hunters, you can set up live online tours of your properties.
+Here’s what you need to know about making live online property tours work for you.

 - Check the maintenance schedule.
 The unit you’re showing and the neighboring units should not have any work being done while you show.

-- Walk through the entire apartment before you go live.
+- Walk through the entire unit before you go live.
 Check that everything is tidy and presentable.

-- At the start of the live tour, introduce yourself and state your role.
-Give an overview of the property: the floor plan, rent, nearby laundry facilities and amenities, etc.
+- At the start of the live online tour, introduce yourself and state your role.
+Give an overview of the property and unit: the floor plan, rent, nearby laundry facilities and amenities, etc.

 - To save time, anticipate common questions and answer them before they’re asked.
 What’s the pet policy?
 Are there any additional rental fees, such as parking or cleaning?